danskernesdigitalebibliotek/dpl-platform/infrastructure/terraform/README.md

 permission to read from the created keyvault.

 ## Setting up an environments
-The easies way to set up a new environment is to create a new `terraform/environments/<name>` directory and copy a `backend.tf` file from an existing module replacing any references to the previous environment with a new value corresponding to the new environment.
+The easiest way to set up a new environment is to create a new `terraform/environments/<name>` directory and copy a `backend.tf` file from an existing module replacing any references to the previous environment with a new value corresponding to the new environment.